mutahhar-ahmad-bhutta/mutahhar-ahmad-bhutta/README.md

 ## 💭 Quote That Inspires Me:

-> "The goal is to turn data into information, and information into insight."
-> — Carly Fiorina

-> "Data is the new oil.
-It's valuable, but if unrefined it cannot really be used."
+> *"Data is the new oil.
+It's valuable, but if unrefined it cannot really be used."*
 > — Clive Humby

 ---